 “Two bitters don’t make an extra bitter,” says Romanos, who created the Ruby Hearts while working at The Publican in Chicago.
 “The grassy, smoky notes in Unión mezcal and the richness of the cinnamon demerara provide just enough balance to the bitterness in both the ale and the Campari.”

 - Garnish: cinnamon stick

-Add the mezcal, Campari, lime juice and syrup to a shaker with ice and shake until well-chilled.
+Add the mezcal, Campari, cinnamon-demerara syrup and lime juice into a shaker with ice and shake until well-chilled.